maxh/maxheinritz.com/_posts/2025-09-15-how-to-get-subsidized.md

 ## Good credit cards

-**BILT**
-- 1% rewards on HOA (or rent, maybe mortgage soon), $100k/year cap
-- Why?
-There is no other option for earning rewards on this portion of spend
-- This is my only card that yields points instead of cashback.
-I just transfer them to United and book award airfare once or twice per year.
-- (You can redeem points for statement credit but at unfavorable rates.)
-- BILT requires at least five other monthly transactions to earn points.
-I primarily use it for 3% rewards at restaurants.
-- How it works: cardholders are issued a custom bank account number to pay for housing expenses.

 **US Bank**
 - 4% Rewards Smartly Cash Back Credit Card
   - Why?
 Highest flat cashback offering